bennn/dissertation/dissertation/scrbl/README.md

 - [ ] st add Sorbet to figure, gotta check the implementation for parts
 - [ ] st Monotonic is implemented in Grift and probably TS*
 - [ ] st Castagna close to Natural, acknowledge it, same for forgetful ... at this point in the paper they're alike
-- [X] st fig 25 does not blame net/url blames interface! double check, get it right
-- [X] st fig 26 be clear its the same error as no types whatsoever
 - [ ] st canonical forms ... mention in sec 4.3 supports optimization
          put lemmas into 4.6.X ... what do they look like? ditto JFP
 - [ ] st fig5 colors, descriptions are wrong so pick new colors anyway
-- [X] st snake and tetris are both educational and game
-- [ ] cd fig 46 unclear why checks must be there ... add example?
-      also perhaps discuss casts vs checks
-- [X] cd "nearby" clarify 'cannot describe designs'
 - [-] fh review mcallester, kaist, rehof ... think semantic again

 - [ ] blame-trail: matthias asked for a handmade bug in acquire that goes 6-7 hops away